-I had arrived at rehab; I had entered my daughter’s room.
+I arrived at rehab.
+I entered my daughter’s room.

-After months of sick leave from work, she was owed money from her employer – for holidays she had not taken.
-This money was in my account, for safekeeping.
-Money needed for when she came home.
+After months of sick leave from work, Laura was owed money from her employer for holidays she had not taken.
+This money was in my account for safekeeping.
+The money put aside for when she came home.

 ‘What for?’
-I asked, putting the bag of goodies on her bed.
+I asked.
+I put the bag of goodies on her bed.

 ‘To get things.’

-I felt sick inside; her attitude of gratitude was appalling.
-Since coming into rehab she had presented herself as ‘little girl lost’.
-Now, she was finding her way, was fronting me, telling me to mind my own business, to stop controlling her, to give back her money.
-I was shocked.
+I felt sick.
+This attitude, this lack of gratitude was appalling.
+Since coming to rehab Laura had presented herself as little girl lost.
+Now she was finding her way, she fronted me.
+Telling me to mind my own business, to give back her money.
+I was shocked and alarmed.

-‘You’ll need that money, when you get out of here, you’re not having it now.’
+‘You’ll need that money for when you get out of here.
+You’re not having it now.’